MicrosoftDocs/appcenter-docs/docs/sdk/crashes/unity.md

 > [!NOTE]
 > This method will only work with **Development Build** setting turned on.

+> [!NOTE]
+> If you have ‘Enable CrashReport API’ enabled in PlayerSettings, collecting crashes will not work.

 ## Get more information about a previous crash

 App Center Crashes has two APIs that give you more information in case your app has crashed.